-The backing behind BTT, (Tron, and the BitTorrent Foundation), have three original business lines in their minds which have potential to be decentralized through BitTorrent.
+The backing behind BTT, (Tron, and the BitTorrent Foundation), have three original business lines in their minds that have the potential to be decentralized through BitTorrent.
 These three business lines are content delivery, data storage, and privacy-protecting proxy facilities.

 While the list of business lines isn’t tiring and impossible, it hits plenty of similar classes that the Telegram Open Network has decided for itself too.

-Never the less, these new BitTorrent facilities are still colliding against the existing BitTorrent users: these users are exceptionally accustomed to the protocol which provides the services at free of cost.
+Nevertheless, these new BitTorrent facilities are still colliding against the existing BitTorrent users: these users are exceptionally accustomed to the protocol which provides the services free of cost.

 All things considered, the white paper puts forth an admirable attempt to clarify that it’s not actually free.
 The white paper says:

 “The framework basically implements a barter economy where single customers can collaborate based on trading bits of a data or file each of them is attempting to download.

 With the BTT white paper, the organization needs to make it clear that the BitTorrent users have been paying for their downloads via bandwidth.

 It’s been a bartering platform.
 Just like the traditional economy, the thought is that, by including a fungible token into this barter structure, the economy can extend its advantage to everybody in it.

 BitTorrent breaks data or files into multiple parts.
 So, the prime piece downloaded by a user is accessible to another user looking for the same data (yet hasn’t downloaded).